 Now what you’ve really come here for…the food.
 Given that I’d visited their other venues before, I was particularly excited to see what The Albert Dock restaurant had to offer.

 Nocellara Olives, Cured Salmon & Their Famous Disco Cauliflower

 We started with a few nocellara olives, something that I think can often divide opinion.
 For me, olives are an amazing addition to any dining experience.
 I’ve always loved how when you’re in Spain you’ll get a little dish of them with almost any drink you have.
 It’s the ultimate bar snack!
 So I was more than happy to indulge in them.

-Arguably their most famous dish, Maray’s roasted cauliflower is an absolute must-try.
+Arguably their most famous dish, Maray’s roasted cauliflower (known as their ‘Disco’ cauliflower) is an absolute must-try.
 I ended up trying both the vegan and non-vegan versions of it on the night.
 The vegan version was actually my favourite!
 Served with tahini, yoghurt and harissa, it makes quite the statement when it’s served whole.
 Definitely one to check out when you visit.

-Mixing together cucumber infused gin, lavender and prosecco, this cocktail was absolutely stunning.
-Super refreshing and light, making it perfect for Summer sipping.
-It definitely rivalled my favourite St Germain Spritz cocktail.
+Mixing together cucumber infused gin, lavender and prosecco, the Whip Royale Cocktail was absolutely stunning.
+It was super refreshing and light, and would definitely make the most perfect drink for Summer sipping.
+A rival for my favourite St Germain Spritz cocktail for sure.

 Perfect for the designated driver, or if you simply don’t fancy an alcoholic beverage, their Raspberry Iced Tea was another evening favourite.
 Mixing together raspberry, sumac (a tangy, lemony spice) and cold-brewed black tea, it was the ideal blend of sweet and bitter.

 Have you had a chance to visit the Albert Dock Maray yet?
 What would you order from their menu if you visited?